 “Food insecurity is very present on campus but underreported because it’s something that students might not feel comfortable disclosing to peers or campus officials.”

-Responses to Zepeda’s study indicated that some students were not eating, or not eating an adequate amount.
-In addition to stress, anxiety, and other non-physical effects, students had health issues that could be made worse due to not eating.
+Responses to Zepeda’s study indicated that some students were not eating, or not eating an adequate amount, which could exacerbate conditions of stress, anxiety, and other non-physical health issues.

 “Even if they’re not hungry and eating food that’s not healthy for them—crackers, macaroni—they’re not going to be able to perform their best and are going to have other physical and possible mental health problems,” says Zepeda.

-During the intake process for new clients at UHS Mental Health Services, Kloehn says students are specifically asked if they’ve ever had a time where they’ve been concerned about their ability to pay for rent or not had enough food to eat.
-“It’s an optional question so clients can decline to answer it, but I’ve seen a lot of ‘yes’ responses in regard to not having enough food to eat.”
+During the intake process for new clients at UHS Mental Health Services, Kloehn says students are specifically asked if they have ever had a time where they have been concerned about their ability to pay for rent or not had enough food to eat.
+“It it's an optional question so clients can decline to answer it, but I’ve seen a lot of ‘yes’ responses in regard to not having enough food to eat.”

 Kloehn says one resource that has provided immediate relief to students is BadgerFare, $25 meal cards that can be used at Union dining halls.
 There is no application to fill out and the gift card amount does not need to be repaid.